mjsmccarthy/CMSC508-Project/README.md

 - `Source Code`: As mentioned, the source code for the web interface can be located inside the `phpMyAdmin` directory.
 - `SQL Commands`: To see the SQL commands used to build the sample hospital database, refer to the [project_sql.sql](project_sql.sql) file.
+- `Web Interface`: To view the web interface, click the following [link](https://cmsc508-project-258320.appspot.com).
+Please refer to the proposal file for user login information.